Alek Thomas Preview, Player Props: Diamondbacks vs. Reds

 - Thomas has picked up a hit in 51.8% of his 83 games this season, with at least two hits in 19.3% of those games.

-- He has hit a home run in 8.4% of his games this season, and 2.5% of his trips to the dish.
+- He has hit a long ball in seven games this season (8.4%), homering in 2.5% of his trips to the dish.

-- In 24.1% of his games this season, Thomas has tallied at least one RBI.
-In three of those games (3.6%) he recorded two or more RBI.
+- In 24.1% of his games this season, Thomas has had at least one RBI.
+He's picked up more than one in 3.6%.

-- He has scored in 36.1% of his games this year, with more than one run scored in 8.4%.
+- In 30 of 83 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.